getify/Functional-Light-JS/ch5.md

 ### Hidden Causes

 Outputs, changes in state, are the most commonly cited manifestation of side effects.
-But another readability-endangering practice is what some refer to as side causes.
+But another readability-harming practice is what some refer to as side causes.
 Consider:

 ```js
 function foo(x) {